devcjohn/cj.cafe/public/blog/migrating-to-aws-ecs.md

 ## DNS (Domain Name System)

 I created the Route53 Hosted Zone outside of Terraform because each time a hosted zone is created or destroyed new name servers are assigned.
 These name servers will not match the ones required to route traffic to the domain.
-Another reason to avoid creating and destroying the zone is that it can take up to 48 hours for the new name servers to propagate.
-And one of my goals is to be able to tear down and rebuild the infrastructure at will.
-Here we create an A record that directs traffic from the domain to the load balancer.
+Another reason to avoid creating and destroying the zone is that it can take up to 48 hours for the new name servers to propagate, Below we create an A record that directs traffic from the domain to the load balancer.

 ```hcl:dns.tf
 data "aws_route53_zone" "existing-zone" {